The Shop, The Blog and More!

 Linda’s Aunt was a trained seamstress in Hungary and her Mother always had a sewing machine on the dining room table.
 Linda’s Aunt could make an evening dress out of a pile of fabric, without a pattern, and her Mother was thrifty and always had a sewing machine out on the dining room table, mending an old garment to make it new again.
 Linda has always been surrounded by sewing projects.
 Her Aunt and Mother inspired her and taught her how to sew at a young age.
 She remembers sewing Barbie clothes in elementary school and outfits in middle school.
 Her proudest moment was designing and sewing her own wedding dress.

-You will find quiet a few sewing machines in Linda’s possession … two toy Vintage Sewing Machines (a Necchi and a Singer) and six VSM’s: Maria the Ford deLuxe (she still needs to be cleaned up), a still unnamed White (needs a bit of work yet), Winnie the Singer 221 Featherweight, Amber the Singer 421G, Barbie the Singer 500 and Ilona the Singer 15-88 (She’s fine, although her treadle cabinet needs work yet and her belt needs replacing!).
+You will find quite a few sewing machines in Linda’s possession … two toy Vintage Sewing Machines (a Necchi and a Singer) and six VSM’s: Maria the Ford deLuxe (she still needs to be cleaned up), a still unnamed White (needs a bit of work yet), Winnie the Singer 221 Featherweight, Amber the Singer 421G, Barbie the Singer 500 and Ilona the Singer 15-88 (She’s fine, although her treadle cabinet needs work yet and her belt needs replacing!).
 Linda also has a Janome 3160QDC, a Janome HD3000 (great for bag-making) and a Janome MyLock 334.
 Check out her posts on all these machines – just do a search for “sewing machines” in the search box!

 Linda uses her Janome HD3000, her vintage Singer 500 the Rocketeer and her Singer 421G to draft patterns and sew up various styles and sizes of bags, totes and wallets with an emphasis on using vegan, sustainable, up-cycled and/or repurposed materials.

 Don’t forget … Nice dress!
 Thanks, I made it!! is the home of the DESIGNIN’ DECEMBER Challenge!
 Join in on the fun!

-Thank you very much for reading and commenting on my blog!
+Thank you very much for your support and for reading and commenting on my blog!

 Before you go, let me introduce you to my apprentices, Simon and Sophie!